hanbrandon/camagru/README.md

 42 Camagru
 ==========
 > This project is to make Instagram like web application.
-You can check the subject from here()I used HTML, CSS, Bootstrap, and Javascript for the front-end, and I used PHP for the Back-end.
+You can check the subject from [here](https://github.com/hanbrandon/camagru/blob/master/camagru.en.pdf).
+I used HTML, CSS, Bootstrap, and Javascript for the front-end, and I used PHP for the Back-end.

 Demo
 ---------